xescugc/jsmoo/README.md

 ## getAttributes

-This function is present in all the Classes extending of Jsmoo as a instance function, it returns all the attributes setted of the Class:
+This function is present in all the Classes extending of Jsmoo as a instance function, it returns all the attributes setted with [`has`](#has) of the Class:

 __Example;__